i-KaBoS/Makima-source/README.md

 # Makima Source

-the new loader will be added soon

-site ip : 178.63.139.100 port 1984

-old protection > VMP

-new added protection > OLLVM

-the new loader uses both protections

-old :

 This repo has the complete source of makima internal cheat, most of the decompiling was done by AI so expect mistakes and bad decompile throughout the code.

 website: makima.rip